 That’s fine if you want to run a small shop, work as a solopreneur, or open a company that isn’t supposed to grow rapidly.

-I recently heard a quote that is applicable in smaller organizations.
+I recently heard a quote that is applicable to smaller organizations.

 “Every time your headcount grows with 3 additional team members, some of your processes are going to break.”

-Applying an enterprise process for a small team is the fastest route to killing the business.
+Applying an enterprise process to a small team is the fastest route to killing the business.
 The overhead only makes sense for larger teams.

 In a larger org, you are supposed to hire rapidly for well-known roles following a predefined process.
 That’s the only sustainable way to scale your business.